KankerBapao/tailscale-tailnet-lock-sign-all/README.md

-# tailscale-tailnet-lock-sign-all

-Sign all locked-out Tailscale nodes automatically when **Tailnet Lock** is enabled
+Signs all locked-out Tailscale nodes automatically when **Tailnet Lock** is enabled

 Signing every NodeKey manuelly is not fun - just use this